jeroenj/spree-simple_product_translations/README.md

     gem 'globalize3', :git => 'git://github.com/jeroenj/globalize3.git', :branch => 'fallbacks-master'

 For those interested, you can follow [the pull request here](https://github.com/svenfuchs/globalize3/pull/32).

+## Empty forms (properties & taxons)
+Spree is using symbols instead of objects to define `form_for`'s for properties and taxons.
+This causes the forms to be empty.
+This can be fixed by overriding both edit pages with the changes found in [this pull request](https://github.com/spree/spree/pull/326).

 # To add in future releases
 * Add form to: